-The Carsey-Wolf Center’s Impact Media Internship Program, now in its third year, equips undergrads with the production skills they need to effectively support humanitarian and environmental organizations as media interns.
+The Carsey-Wolf Center’s Impact Media Internship Program equips undergraduate students with the production skills they need to effectively support humanitarian and environmental organizations as media interns.
 Through this exciting program, students will support local organizations by helping them to tell compelling, timely stories about their work.
 The program will provide students with an invaluable opportunity to gain real-world media production experience.

 Student participants who are selected for the program will enroll in FMS 109EA “Impact Media,” a 4-unit spring term Film and Media Studies course.
 The aim of the course is to give students the multi-platform storytelling skills and impact strategies needed to create professional media that influence behavior, drive innovation and promote positive change within communities.
-Students who participate in the program will have the opportunity to apply for scholarship support for their living expenses while they work in unpaid internships in summer or fall 2023, either in the Santa Barbara area or in their local communities.
+Students who participate in the program will have the opportunity to apply for scholarship support for their living expenses while they work in unpaid internships in summer or fall, either in the Santa Barbara area or in their local communities.
 The Carsey-Wolf Center will provide internship placement assistance to students in the program.

 The Impact Media Internship Program is open to undergraduate students from all majors by application only.
 No prior production experience is required.